Join Our Lab

 Postdoctoral Scholars

-We are actively seeking a postdoctoral fellow with expertise in spinal cord injury and cell transplantation.
+We seek postdoctoral fellows with expertise in spinal cord injury and cell transplantation and/or microphysiological systems (MPS) development

 Requirements: